TheDataGuyz/Data_Quality_Framework/README.md

 3. **Result Logging**: Results of rule execution are logged in the `DQ_RESULT` table, including metrics such as pass/fail counts and timestamps.

 4. **Error Handling**: Any errors encountered during rule execution are logged in the `DQ_ERROR` table for further investigation.

+5. **Dashboard Visualization**: Data quality metrics and trends are visualized in the Data Quality Dashboard to provide stakeholders with actionable insights.

 ## 4. Usage